All Things Digital

-AllThingsD.com was a US online publication that specialized in technology and startup company news, analysis and coverage.
+All Things Digital (also known as AllThingsD.com) was an American online publication that specialized in technology and startup company news, analysis and coverage.
 It was founded in 2007 by Kara Swisher and Walt Mossberg, as an extension of the annual meetings D: All Things Digital Conference.

 All Things Digital was a wholly owned subsidiary of Dow Jones & Company, and was a member of The Wall Street Journals Digital Network, which includes WSJ.com, MarketWatch, Barron's, and SmartMoney.

 In September 2013, Swisher and Mossberg failed to renew their agreement with Dow Jones.
 On January 1, 2014, Swisher and Mossberg introduced their own site, Re/code, based in San Francisco, California.